OreoDog1/performance-reviews/README.md

 #### Algorithm

-The app will provide pairings as follows.
+The app will provide assignments as follows.

 1. No reviewer will review someone from their own team.
 2. Each reviewer will have to review roughly the same number of people.